 You might be a little bit stressed by all the puppy preparation checklists and all the various supplies you need to take care of before the pup arrives home.

 Dogs might be hard work, especially in the early weeks – but anything worthwhile is.
 Dogs enrich our lives and give us so much pleasure and unconditional love from the moment we bring them home.
 Puppyhood is actually one of the most magical times you can spend with your dog.
 You are forging a bond that will last for life and it really is as simple and as much fun as everyone suggests.

 Knowing what to expect and being well prepared for your puppy will set you both up to succeed and make your first few weeks together a joyful voyage of discovery as you get to know and trust each other.

-Read more useful tips about how to get puppy sleeping arrangements right from the start and make sure you teach your puppy good manners early on and you’ll be set for a great start to your lives together.
+Read more useful tips about how to get puppy sleeping arrangements right from the start and make sure you start puppy training early on and you’ll be set for a great start to your lives together.
 Have fun!